aburgy-93/NutritionTracker/WeeklyReflection.md

 Mostly getting used to working with hibernate and setting up the DOAs for each of the classes I created.
 I need to next work on setting up the JSP and controllers for each webpage.
 I also need to make sure I figure out how to properly assign the userId to the added food item.

+#### Week 5
+2/23/2025

+Task completed:
+* Implemented Hibernate
+* Created a Generic Dao file
+* Refactored old DAOs to that the entities use the Generic Dao file
+* Refactored tests to use the Generic Dao file
+* Refactored some items in the test DB.
+The columns with the total of a nutrient added up now have decimals
+* Worked on implementing calculating totals on the fly.

+The biggest task this week that I worked on was getting the Generic Dao file set up and then using it to be able to get rid of all the DAOs I had made previously.
+At the same time also making sure the tests for each entity work with the Generic Dao.
+Also worked on implementing Hibernate and being able to query the databases without writing SQL.